-The simple changes I have made recently are when winding down before bed on an evening I love nothing more than a hot shower with Radox relax lavender body wash and climbing into bed.
-Another helpful tip that is lovely to use before jumping into bed - Why not try a calming & soothing room and linen spray, spritz it around your room and on your pillows.
+The simple changes I have made recently are when winding down before bed on an evening, and I love nothing more than a hot shower with Radox relax lavender body wash and climbing into bed.
+Another helpful tip that is lovely to use before jumping into bed - Why not try a calming & soothing room and linen spray?
+Spritz it around your room and on your pillows.

-I used to be terrible for falling asleep with the TV on, I have now stopped watching tv in bed, the lights are not suitable for your eyes.
-The same goes for looking at your mobile phone, I am terrible for this, flicking through Instagram or scrolling through Facebook!
+I used to be terrible for falling asleep with the TV on.
+I have now stopped watching tv in bed, and the lights are not suitable for your eyes.
+The same goes for looking at your mobile phone.
+I am terrible at this, flicking through Instagram or scrolling through Facebook!
 The backlight can keep you awake at night.

-There are a lot of mobile phone apps out there that are great - it merely changes the display, so it’s gentler on your eyes and not as bright.
-I highly recommend you try Flux (it's free), it can be used on your computer too, it adds a filter to your screen, it does help, we all use this in our house, and we even installed it on the kid's devices.
+There are many mobile phone apps out there that are great - it merely changes the display, so it’s gentler on your eyes and not as bright.
+However, I highly recommend you try Flux (it's free), it can be used on your computer too, it adds a filter to your screen, it does help, we all use this in our house, and we even installed it on the kid's devices.

 So instead of settling in with whatever is currently trending on Netflix!
-I have found a new love for listening to soothing sounds, rain is my favourite, you can get apps for this that have lots of different sounds whether you prefer calm, natural sounds or as a good storm ...
+I have found a new love for listening to soothing sounds, and rain is my favourite.
+You can get apps for this with lots of different sounds, whether you prefer calm, natural sounds or a good storm ...
 There are millions!
-If like me you have an Alexa you don’t even have to use your phone to find them, ask your dear friend Alexa.
+So if you have an Alexa like me, you don’t even have to use your phone to find them.
+Ask your dear friend Alexa.

-The past week I feel I am just about on top of all I need to be housework wise, and it feels great.
+I feel I am just about on top of all I need to be housework wise, and it feels great the past week.

 I’m a bugger for stacking stuff that needs to be put away and piles of washing left for later or tomorrow...
-Never happens and gets out of control.
+It never happens and gets out of control.

-Our house looks nice and it feels great, getting home from work on an evening to everything done already!
-We can enjoy our weekend, have some downtime and feel relaxed and ready to battle Monday at work!
+Our house looks nice, and it feels great.
+Getting home from work on an evening to everything done already!
+So we can enjoy our weekend, have some downtime and feel relaxed and ready to battle Monday at work!

 As for the work side of things - I’m working on it.
-I need to have a serious think about want I want career-wise (That's a whole new topic), work gets left at work at the end of each day!
+But, I need to seriously think about want I want career-wise (That's a whole new topic).
+Work gets left at work at the end of each day!

-I love quotes especially happy quotes, they do lift my mood here are a few of my favourites.
+I love quotes, especially happy quotes, and they do lift my mood.
+Here are a few of my favourites.

 “Take time to make your soul happy”.